Massage balls are great to use after workouts or long office days.

 They help to reduce tension in the achy muscle groups and are great for targeting those hard-to-reach regions like the back, feet, and butts.

-As a certified fitness trainer with over eight years of experience, I've incorporated massage balls into my routines, and the benefits were tremendous.
+As a certified fitness trainer with over eight years of experience, I've incorporated massage balls into my routines, and the benefits have been tremendous.

 In this article, I will provide my expertise on the best way to use massage balls, their benefits, and exercises you can execute with them.